Popular Places to Visit in Goa

 Beach Side Restaurants: Pousada by the Beach, Zuperb, Sousa Lobo, A Reverie, The Chocolate Room

 Another heritage from the Portuguese, Fort Aguada has been standing stern on the beach facing the Arabian Sea from 1612 when it was built in order to provide defence against the invading Dutch and the Marathas.
 It was a grand old fort in its time with the capacity to hold 79 cannons among other weapons of defense.
 It was one of the prized possessions of the Portuguese.
-Today, it stands as a famous landmark dividing the Sinquerium Beach and the Candolim Beach.
+Today, it stands as famous Goa sightseeing places dividing the Sinquerium Beach and Candolim Beach.

 There is an old lighthouse standing within the fort which was built in 1864, the oldest lighthouse of its shape and size in India.
 Fort Aguada is a great place to explore when you are out visiting the Candolim or Sinquerium Beaches.
 The architecture gives a good insight into the building techniques of old Portuguese architects and it has some amazing views you should really see.
 The old fort provides a good view of the sea and the sunset is reckoned to be lovely.